-Then, you'll move on to advanced engineering science, working on complex design engineering projects that reflect real-life in industry.
-Unique to this programme is a 300-hour individual product design engineering project on a topic of your choice, demonstrating design and engineering knowledge as well as practical design skills.
+In years three and four, you will move on to advanced engineering science, working on complex design engineering projects that reflect real-life in industry.
+Unique to this programme is a 300-hour individual product design engineering project on a topic of your choice, demonstrating design and engineering knowledge as well as practical design skills. you will also take part in a two-year Capstone project, which is designed to transform students from novice design engineers into professionals.